jithukrishnan15-hash/Exploratory-Data-Analysis-of-Consumer-Complaints/README.md

 # Exploratory-Data-Analysis-of-Consumer-Complaints
-This project focuses on analyzing consumer complaints related to financial products and services using Exploratory Data Analysis (EDA).
+This project focuses on analyzing consumer complaints related to financial products and services using Exploratory Data Analysis (EDA)  for Bank of America from 2017 to 2023 .
 The dataset contains information about complaint categories, submission channels, company responses, resolution timelines, and geographic distribution.

 The data set and data dictionary are attached here.